tarekkheir/tarekkheir/README.md

 <h2 align="center"> Hello, Welcome to my Github :v: </h2>

 <h4> I'm Tarek a Software Engineer from Paris recently graduated and I'm looking for a job where I can stand up and improve my skills.
-I'm focused on my goals while enjoying life and good food 😉 </h4>
+Dynamic and lively I'm focused on my goals while enjoying life and good food 😉 </h4>

 <p align="center">